algenty/flowcharting-repository/INSPECT.md

 ## Debug Mode
-You can activate or desactivate debug in console navigator.
+You can activate or desactivate debug in the console navigator.